Job interview preparation

 - and meeting deadlines.

 The situations you describe do not have to be directly related to work - they may be related to leisure activities, volunteer work or school projects.
-If you are a student, look through your research papers and list the skills you needed to complete the assignment/s or project/s.
-For example, did you work on a team project?
-What was your role on the team?
-Did you facilitate any of the team meetings?
-Were you the 'editor' of the final paper or project?
-Did you experience any 'people problems', problems with team members not delivering on time or not contributing to the assignment?
+If you are a student, look through your research papers and list the skills you needed to complete an assignment or project.
 Similar to working on a volunteer committee or being a volunteer, you have gained experience in dealing with people and we want to hear from you about how you handled these situations and what you learned from them.

 Prepare short stories